BerkeleyAutomation/DART/README.md

 # Noise Injection for Imitation Learning

+The code is based on work by Michael Laskey, Jonathan Lee, Roy Fox, Anca Dragan, and Ken Goldberg.

-The purpose of this repository is to make available the simulation experiments used in the paper *Optimizing Noise Injection for Imitation Learning* and to provide examples of how noise injection may be used.
+The purpose of this repository is to make available the simulation experiments used in the paper *Optimizing Noise Injection for Imitation Learning* and to provide examples of how noise injection may be used to improve off-policy imitation learning by mitigating covariate shift.

 ## Requirements
 Clone this repo: